 I’ve read a LOT of scripts (screenplays, novels AND pitch material) and try and demystify the spec pile for writers whenever I can … So when script editor Philip Gladwin asked to write a guest post on getting your script ready for his competition Screenwriting Goldmine, I of course said yes!
-There’s some REALLY good info and advice here, for your best chance of placing in the contest, which is OPEN NOW.
 Enjoy and good luck!

 What did reading 1,000 scripts teach me?

 In the last two years I’ve been a production script editor on two primetime TV shows, and I’ve been a head of development looking for new writers and new projects.
 I’ve also been running the Screenwriting Goldmine Awards and I’ve read every single entry.
 In that time I have read a lot of scripts.
 Call it 1,000 scripts for simplicity.

 In that time some things have become very clear.
 A lot of scripts miss the mark.